What is Acupuncture?

 You may be surprised to know that most pets tolerate acupuncture really well and in fact, find it very calming and relaxing!

 There are different ways to perform acupuncture.
-Dr. Sara or Dr. Lindsay will work with you to determine the best method for your pet, depending on the condition to be treated and your pet’s temperament.
+Dr. Sara, Dr. Audrey or Dr. Tracy will work with you to determine the best method for your pet, depending on the condition to be treated and your pet’s temperament.

 Often we treat pets with just the sterile needles.
 This is called ‘dry needling.’
 However, some pets may benefit from aquapuncture (the injection of a sterile liquid such as Vitamin B12 into acupoints), electroacupuncture, moxibustion (applying heat to needles), or Low Energy Proton Therapy (LEPT).
 LEPT is great for those few pets that resist the placement of needles.